tpcarman/As-Built-Report/Reports/vSphere/README.md

     install-module VMware.PowerCLI

 ## Configuration
-The vSphere As-Built report utilises a JSON file (vSphere.json) to allow configuration of report information, features and section detail.
+The vSphere As Built report utilises a JSON file (vSphere.json) to allow configuration of report information, features and section detail.
 All report settings are configured via the JSON file.

 **Modification of the PowerShell script (vSphere.ps1) is not required or recommended.**